Crónicas marcianas

+In December 2023, it received a surprise return to screens with Crónicas marcianas: El Reencuentro, a series of episodes collecting memories of the programme from Sardà and other collaborators on the show.
+The show received a new title sequence and good ratings, however nothing has yet been confirmed regarding a full reboot.

 History

 Crónicas marcianas began airing on 8 September 1997 to compete with Antena 3's La sonrisa del pelícano, which was then the ratings leader.
 In principle, Crónicas marcianas contributed less sensationalism and a softer form of humor, with comedians, co-presenter Martí Galindo, wild animals, videos of pratfalls, and interviews with celebrities such as Cindy Crawford, Marta Sánchez, David Copperfield, Enrique Iglesias, and Ricky Martin.

 Crónicas marcianas came to surpass La sonrisa del pelícano in audience, and became the undisputed leader in its time slot after the latter was canceled amid controversy.
 Boris Izaguirre began appearing on the show to give "semiotic" analysis of celebrity gossip, in addition to performing "transformism" and striptease numbers.
 New comedians and public figures were often featured, such as Manel Fuentes, Mariano Mariano, Paz Padilla, and Rosario Pardo.
 Political and social topics were discussed by guests such as Cristina Almeida, Anna Balletbó i Puig, Celia Villalobos, Begoña Ameztoy, Padre Apeles, Loles León, Javier Nart, Enrique del Pozo, Ramoncín, Ivonne Reyes, Juan Adriansens, and Empar Moliner.
 Francisco Pérez Abellán moved to the program from Esta noche cruzamos el Mississippi to host a crime segment, and Carmen Vijande hosted one on sexology.

 For his part, Javier Cárdenas toured Spain to find different characters to interview.
 Some of these interviews were criticized for mocking their subjects, and Cárdenas and Sardà were ordered to pay €15,000 in compensation after a 2002 segment in which a court found they had committed "illegitimate meddling in the honor" of a young man with a disability.
-Some interviewees became popular, such as Paco Porras, Leonardo Dantés, Tamara, El Pozí, La Bruja Loja, Carmen de Mairena, and El Mocito Feliz, and they appeared together with Cárdenas in the feature film FBI: Frikis Buscan Incordiar.
+Some interviewees became popular, such as Paco Porras, Leonardo Dantés, Tamara, El Pozí, La Bruja Lola, Carmen de Mairena, and El Mocito Feliz, and they appeared together with Cárdenas in the feature film FBI: Frikis Buscan Incordiar.
 The controversial singer Tamara (later known as Yurena) had a number one single with "No cambié", and the program also sponsored the release of several music compilations.